testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:**

-:white_check_mark:  **Do:** Use the same mechanism and code that installs the DB tables in production.
+:white_check_mark:  **Do:** In testing, use the same mechanism and code that installs the DB tables in production.
+Typically this will be migration command (i.e. ORM) or .sql files invoked by a bash command.

 When using the same migration files like production, another layer of bugs are covered.
 Should you mistakenly re-ceate an existing table or rename a non-existing column - This mistake will get caught during code long before deployment.

-When, npm command, what to seed
+When, npm command, what to seed, the overarcching principle

 <br/>